 - Copyright dates are correct

-Make sure the design complements the content of your site.
-Here are a few things you should check on the design before launching a site:
+Make sure the web design work and complements the content of your site.
+Here are a few things you should check on the graphic design before launching a site:

 - Layouts are responsive on all screen sizes